arsh-singh05/Basic-Google-Go-Lang/Pointers/README.md

 Pointers can be used to pass variables by reference to a function, allowing the function to directly modify the underlying value.
 They can also be used to create linked lists and concurrent safe data structures.

 When using pointers, it is important to keep in mind that Go does not have automatic garbage collection for pointers, so it is the developer's responsibility to manage the memory and avoid creating memory leaks.

+Pointers can be a powerful tool for creating advanced programs in Go, but they also require a deeper understanding of memory management and can be a source of bugs if not used correctly.